Kamoliddin Tajiev

 Kamoliddin Tajiev (Kamoliddin Tojiyev, Uzbek Cyrillic: Камолиддни Тожиев; born 3 May 1983 in Jizzakh) is a former Uzbek footballer who played as a defender in the Uzbekistan national team.

 Club career

-Kamoliddin Tajiev would join top tier club Pakhtakor Tashkent in the 2002 Uzbek League season where he played a minor rule as the team won the championship.
+Kamoliddin Tajiev would join top-tier club Pakhtakor Tashkent in the 2002 Uzbek League season where he played a minor role as the team won the championship.
 After several seasons with the club he was loaned out to Sogdiana Jizzakh to gain more playing time, however while he was a regular within the team he was unable to aid them from avoiding relegation to the second tier at the end of the 2006 Uzbek League season.
-Upon his return to Pakhtakor he would start to become a regular within the team until in 2011 he decided to ply his trade in the Chinese Super League and clinched a contract with top tier club Jiangsu Sainty.
+Upon his return to Pakhtakor he would start to become a regular within the team until in 2011 he decided to ply his trade in the Chinese Super League and clinched a contract with top-tier club Jiangsu Sainty.